mlgym/mlgym/src/ml_board/README.md

     }
 }
 ```

+The `checkpoint` message comprises the `model`, `optimizer`, and `stateful_components` state at a given epoch, as indicated by the `checkpoint_id`.
+The state is sent as a base64 converted binary stream.
+Since the different states can become rather large, we will implement chunking in the future.

 The files received by the websocket server are stored in
 `event_storage/mlgym_event_subscribers/<grid_search_id/event_storage_id><experiment_id>/checkpointing/<checkpoint_id>` as `model.pt`, `optimizer.pt` and `stateful_components.pt`.
 These files are available via the RESTful API to the clients and are not streamed.